Installing Ansible on Ubuntu Bionic Beaver

 Enter

-to generate and store the SSH key to the default location.Enter passphrase (empty for no passphrase):Enter same passphrase again: -
+to generate and store the SSH key in the default location.Enter passphrase (empty for no passphrase):Enter same passphrase again: -

 Optionally, to avoid the prompt of your passphrase, launch